Ashkan-AH/Library/README.md

 # Library-Project
 It's a Library website for university.

-The Backend is made with Django framework
+The Backend has been made by Django framework.